Say-Gex-Enterprises/.github/profile/README.md

 3- A 29-day insurance plan for all employees

-(Please not that by applying, You acknowledge the fact that your payrate is liable to sudden and violent drops due to the harsh state our company is in right now.
+(Please note that by applying, You acknowledge the fact that your payrate is liable to sudden and violent drops due to the harsh state our company is in right now.
 Thank you!)